Bring me a sword.

 As Solomon aged, and as Israel grew wealthier, Solomon fell away from the LORD.
 We read:

 “From the nations that the Lord had told the Israelites about, “Do not intermarry with them, and they must not intermarry with you, because they will turn you away from Me to their gods.”
 Solomon was deeply attached to these non-Israelite women and loved them.
-He had 700 wives who were princesses and 300 concubines, and they turned his heart away from the Lord.
+He had 700 wives who were princesses and 300 concubines; and, they turned his heart away from the Lord.
 When Solomon was old, his wives seduced him to follow other gods.”
 (1 Kings 11:2-4a)

 When this future is known (as well into the past now), the wisdom shown by Solomon in his judgment concerning the dispute of two prostitutes becomes a prophecy (as a dream) of the future of Israel.
 The symbolism can be seen as such: